fbpx

 Waste Generation

 As much as we may like to think that we can manage our trash, climate activists may say otherwise.
-Based on a set of statistics provided by the American collective Music For Sustainability, concertgoers in the United States produce 116,843,033 pounds of waste each year, which is approximately 53 million kilograms and equivalent to the weight of almost 390 blue whales!
+According to statistics provided by the American collective Music For Sustainability, concertgoers in the United States produce 116,843,033 pounds of waste each year, which is approximately 53 million kilograms and equivalent to the weight of almost 390 blue whales!

 Similar patterns can also be seen in Singapore, with the most recent occurrence during Coldplay’s concert on Tuesday (January 23).
 According to a news article by Today, volunteers from Stridy, an environmental non-profit organisation, conducted a one-hour cleanup after the event ended, collecting hundreds of cigarette butts and trash that weighed about 3kg.